microsoft-dx/iot-workshop/windows10-iot/session03/readme.md

 Next steps
 ----------

-Next, we will create some Cloud-to-Device messages that will make the LED matrix go on or off.
+Next, we will create some Cloud-to-Device messages that will make the LED matrix go on or off (or in the simulated case will notify on the screen).